CSA Garden Shares

 How does it work?

-When you sign up for a CSA from Alan Day Community Garden, you'll get 12 weeks of fresh, local veggies, beginning June 24th and ending September 9th.
+When you sign up for a CSA from Alan Day Community Garden, you'll get 12 weeks of fresh, local veggies, beginning in June and ending in September.
 Each week, you'll pick up a bag of delicious fruits and vegetables at our Friday night farmers' market.
 A garden share is suitable for a family of 2-4 people, depending on how much you love vegetables!
 The majority of the vegetables in your share will come from our partners at Liberation Farms, with some additions from ADCG and other local growers.
-A refundable deposit of $25 is due by May 15th to reserve your share.

 How much does it cost?